-BatteryIndicates battery level in 3 barsPumpIndicates that pump is workingY/+Y/+ key's function for this screenMODEMODE key's function for this screenN/-N/- key's function for this screen
+BatteryIndicates battery level in 3 barsPumpIndicates that pump is workingDatalogIndicates whether datalog is on or offY/+Y/+ key's function for this screenMODEMODE key's function for this screen

+N/- key's function for this screen

-10 Operating The Instrument
+Operating The Instrument

-The instrument is designed as a broadband VOC gas monitor for work in non-hazardous environments.
+The instrument is designed as a broadband VOC gas monitor and datalogger for work in hazardous environments.
 It gives real-time measurements and activates alarm signals whenever the exposure exceeds preset limits.
 Prior to factory shipment, the instrument is preset with default alarm limits and the sensor is pre-calibrated with standard calibration gas.
 However, you should test the instrument and verify the calibration before the first use.
 After the instrument is fully charged and calibrated, it is ready for immediate operation.

-11 Turning The Instrument On
+Turning The Instrument On